Crossmdl/Crossmdl/Notes/vinay.md

 # Final Game plan

 Step `1`:

-Train a binary loss upon each element of sequence (frame -> dorp or not, 1 extra output to tell if it belongs to it or not). `Input`: N frame + 1 text embedding . `Output`: N(drop the frame or keep it)+1(whether text belongs/or not) outputs (crossmodal attention).
+- Train a binary loss upon each element of sequence (frame -> dorp or not, 1 extra output to tell if it belongs to it or not). `Input`: N frame + 1 text embedding . `Output`: N(drop the frame or keep it)+1(whether text belongs/or not) outputs (crossmodal attention).
 1 extra output can just be the average of `N` from CroAtn.
 Make a 50-50 split for negative samples.

+- Now extract Audio features and add them to the features.

 Step `2`:

-Try Dropdtw finetuning.
+Try Dropdtw finetuning as in the paper.

-Give output pro

-Can we use pretarining ?(further paper suggestions)
+# Can we use pretarining ?(further paper suggestions)

 1.[Integrating Multimodal Information in Large Pretrained Transformers](https://arxiv.org/pdf/1908.05787.pdf)